 KRILL DESIGN

-Italian start-up develops packaging biomaterials from food waste
+Italian SME develops packaging biomaterials from food waste

 — By Plasteurope.com staff —

-As an alternative to fossil-based plastics, Italian start-up Krill Design (Milan; www.rekrill.bio) is developing biomaterials based on waste products from the food industry.
+As an alternative to fossil-based plastics, Krill Design (Milan; www.rekrill.bio) – an Italian-based innovative small and medium-sized enterprise (SME) – is developing biomaterials based on waste products from the food industry.
 Marketed under the name ReKrill, the material is produced from organic waste such as citrus and hazelnut shells, coffee grounds, and fruit stones using a patented thermo-mechanical compounding process.
 According to the company, it can be processed using injection moulding, extrusion blow moulding, and 3D-printing technologies.

 Shampoo packaging made from biopolymer (Photo: Krill Design)